jfreeman812/QE-Tools/sdlcs/code-management.rst

 Code Management
 ===============

-In order to facilitate team development and ease in deployments and automation, we have chosen to leverage the combination of Git (tool) and GitHub (platform) for the tracking and coordination aspects of the SDLC.
+We use Git (tool) and GitHub (platform) to track and coordinate aspects of the SDLC in an effort to promote team development and ease automation of tasks such as deployments.
-Our git strategy is to maintain a public repository that has a single branch: ``master``.
+We maintain a public repository with a single master branch.
-Each developer then creates an account-level fork through GitHub and clones that fork locally for development.
+Each developer should create an account-level fork of that repository and clone that fork locally for development.
-Any code changes are submitted via Pull Request for review and integration.
+Developers should submit changes via Pull Request for review and integration.
 For more information on why we use Forks and Pull Requests instead of branches, please see `Git Branches Considered Harmful`_.